IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 The property package wrapper can present fluid phase information to the IDAES framework in different ways.
-The ``PhaseType.MIX`` option causes the modeling framework to view liquid adn vapor as a single mixed liquid and vapor phase.
+The ``PhaseType.MIX`` option causes the modeling framework to view liquid and vapor as a single mixed liquid and vapor phase.
 This generally reduces model complexity.
 Phase equilibrium is still calculated and ``vapor_frac`` and individual phase properties are available, just as they would be with the two-phase presentation.
 The